Wildebeest creates the perfect present for new dog parents.10

 All along this fascinating path, I wrote about dogs.
 It seemed like a good subject to pursue since, even way back in 1992, people were nuts about their pets.
-I couldn’t spend the time I wanted to on this endeavor until about five years ago, and I am proud to say that I now know a good way to stop gas in dogs, why cats purr (it‘s not necessarily because they’re fond of you), and how to treat a huge abscess on a cranky, old pit bull.
-I’m also the proud owner (“companion,” “parent,” “guardian,” or “snuggle buddy,” depending on your political leanings) of two pit bulls, having lost two others in the past two years.
+I couldn’t spend the time I wanted to on this endeavor until about six years ago and I am proud to say that I now know a good way to stop gas in dogs, why cats purr (it‘s not necessarily because they’re fond of you), and how to treat a huge abscess on a cranky, old pit bull.
+I’m also the proud owner (“companion,” “parent,” “guardian” or “snuggle buddy,” depending on your political leanings) of two pit bulls, having lost two others in the past two years.
 I’ve observed said pit bulls carefully over the years, solved many a pit-bull-specific problem, and learned that pit bull love can hurt (ouch!), I’ve decided I am a pit bull expert which is probably mostly true.

-Full Name (Including Embarrassing Second Names): My full name is Kelly Cabell Pulley Modzelewski.
+Full Name (Including Embarrassing Second Names): My full name is Kelly Cabell Pulley.
 The Pulleys have done nothing of note that I know of though I think an ancestor was a pirate - maybe - but my grandfather, Earle Cabell, was mayor of Dallas when JFK was killed (in the second car behind, no less!).
 It gets more complicated, with his brother being the head of the CIA at the time, but you can just watch the Oliver Stone movie.

 Where You Can Stalk Me on the Internet: www.thepetwriter.com, www.thepitbullguru.com.
-Yeah, so I’m not very high-tech right now.
+Yeah, so I’m not very high tech right now.
 If you find some bad mystery stories online with my name on them, I know nothing about them.

-What I Do for a Living: Hmm, well, technically I write about pets for a living, but based more on the living standards and expenses of Cambodia in Manhattan (translated: All my funds go to rent).
+What I Do for a Living: Hmm.
+Technically I write about pets for a living, but based more on the living standards and expenses of Cambodia in Manhattan (translated: All my funds go to rent).

 What I Do for Fun: I rub my dogs’ feet while we watch an old movie and pretend that I didn’t put a ton of butter on the “healthy” popcorn.

 My Favorite Things to Write About Are: Dogs!
 Cats!
 Horses!
 Any sort of dog-cat-horse creature, murder mysteries (in a witty and “fun” way -- I'm obsessed about the 1930s), myself

 My Pet Peeve Is: The apparent lack of concern in today’s youth (yes, I sound like my mother) about correct grammar and spelling (don’t check my spelling; that doesn’t count)